josephklause-401-advanced-javascript/data-structures-and-algorithms/challenges/llMerge/README.md

 # Challenge Summary
-Seventh Code Challenge of Career track
+Eighth Code Challenge of Career track

 ## Challenge Description
 Write a method fro the Linked List Class which takes a number as a parameter and returns the node's value that is that far from the end of the list.